Manupati-Suresh/rag_agent_100/README.md

 ### Requirements
 - Python 3.8 or higher
 - 2GB+ RAM (for embedding models)
-- Internet connection (for downloading models)
+- Internet connection (for downloading models and NLTK data)

 ## 🎨 Enhanced Highlighting System